Queen-Geek/CS330-Portfolio/README.md

-Perspective and orthographic projection toggles Textured objects with support for different image formats Real-time rendering with support for window resizing and fullscreen mode Dependencies
+Perspective and orthographic projection toggles Textured objects with support for different image formats Real-time rendering with support for window resizing and fullscreen mode

+# Dependencies
 GLFW 3.3
 GLEW 2.1.0
 GLM 0.9.9
 STB_Image for texture loading

-Building the Project
+# Building the Project
 To build the project, ensure you have the above dependencies installed and use the provided FinalProject.sln solution file for Visual Studio.
+Otherwise, header files and texture files can be found in code base.
+Provision your Visual Studio environment to include OPENGL blm, GLAD, GLEW, and GLFW.
+OpenGL files will be uploaded for assistance.

 # Running the Project
 Execute the compiled binary, which will open a window displaying the 3D scene.
 Use the mouse and keyboard to interact with the scene.